Austin Location

 View More Reviews on Google Maps and Yelp

-At the Law Office of David D. White, PLLC: Austin Criminal Lawyer, our experienced attorneys are committed to defending clients facing serious criminal charges and providing expert legal assistance for Assault cases in the Travis County area.
+At the Law Office of David D. White, PLLC, our attorneys are committed to defending clients facing serious criminal charges, including Assault cases in the Travis County area.
 Our firm is conveniently located near you at 608 W 12th St Ste B, Austin, TX 78701, United States.
-Find us with our GeoCoordinates: 30.27593924306679, -97.74695361060651.

 Discover the most common questions we receive about handling assault charge cases in Austin, Texas.